Villa v Everton in WSL postponed

-Everton's trip to Aston Villa in the Women's Super League has been postponed this weekend because of a Covid-19 outbreak in the visitors' squad.
+Everton's trip to Aston Villa in the Women's Super League this weekend has been postponed because of a Covid-19 outbreak in the visitors' squad.

 It is the third WSL game to be called off this weekend because of Covid-19 cases, after Chelsea's London derby with Tottenham and West Ham's home game against Manchester United were also postponed.

-Everton's request to postpone the game was granted by the Football Association and the fixture will be rescheduled for a later date in the season.
+Everton's request to postpone the game was granted by the Football Association, and the fixture will be rescheduled for later in the season.

 Between 28 December and 3 January there were 40 positive tests across the WSL and Championship, slightly down on 44 the week before, which was the highest figure since the FA began releasing the data.

-One point currently separates Everton in ninth and Aston Villa in 10th in the WSL table.
+One point separates Everton in ninth and Aston Villa in 10th in the WSL table.